MEDICAL MALPRACTICE LAW

 Very few cases actually go to trial.
 In our practice, more than 90% of the cases settle without going to court.
 However, it is important that the lawyer representing you is experienced in trying personal injury cases, rather than just going for a quick settlement.
-Your attorney should have a reputation with the defense lawyers and insurance companies as someone who can and will take a case to trial, should they offer you an unreasonable settlement or no settlement at all.
+We are proud of our reputation with defense lawyers and insurance companies; they know that we can and will take a case to trial, should you be offered an unreasonable settlement or no settlement at all.
 We find that our very high success rate in trying cases in court has enabled us to obtain better settlements for our clients and has also made it less likely that we will have to go to court.
 But, if we do have to go to trial, we can assure you that we will put all of our resources, time, experience, and knowledge behind your case to make sure you get the best possible results.

 You should always meet the lawyer who will actually handle your case to make sure you feel comfortable.
 At Goldstein & Goldstein, LLP, we treat our clients like family.
 We are a father-daughter team with many happy clients who can speak to our integrity, our expertise, and our compassion.